Congressional District # 4

 The Tippecanoe Sanitary Landfill (TSL) is approximately 80 acres in size and is located in Lafayette, Tippecanoe County, Indiana.
 The site is an inactive landfill that includes a wetland.
 The site lies within the common floodplain of the Wabash River, which is located within 1.5 miles northwest of the site and flows to the south, and Wildcat Creek, which flows toward the north approximately 600 feet northeast of the landfill.

-The immediate area surrounding the site is a mixed residential/commercial/industrial/agricultural area, located north/northeast of downtown Lafayette.
+The land use in the immediate area surrounding the site is a mixture of residential, commercial, industrial, and agricultural, located north/northeast of downtown Lafayette.
 The site is bordered on the west by North 9th Street, CSX Railroad, and businesses, on the north and east by wooded and agricultural land with scattered residences, and on the south by a former quarry including woods, a wetland, and lake.
 Municipal water was extended to the area prior to the discovery of any groundwater contamination.
 No drinking water wells exist within a one-mile radius of the site.

 In 1971, Tippecanoe County, Purdue University, the City of West Lafayette, and the City of Lafayette decided that there should be one landfill in the county that local residents, commercial entities, and industry could use for the disposal of non-hazardous wastes.
 TSL was privately formed and reached an agreement with the Tippecanoe County Board of Commissioners in June 1971 for the operation of a landfill.
 TSL first leased the property at the site for the landfill in June 1971.
 The Indiana State Board of Health (ISBH) issued an operating permit on April 12, 1971, and landfill operations began in June 1971.
 Renewal of the landfill operating permit was denied on February 1, 1978.
 Sporadic daily cover, unsatisfactory cover materials, possible acceptance of hazardous wastes by the landfill, and poor geological conditions were cited as reasons for denial of the permit.
 An agreed order allowed the landfill to operate until August 1, 1979.
 In October 1979, TSL submitted a renewal application; on February 27, 1981, TSL was granted a two-year renewal of its operating permit.
 In 1983, renewal of TSL’s operating permit was again denied because the landfill was not operating in accordance with permit stipulations.
 On November 29, 1988, a Consent Decree was filed that stipulated that solid waste could not be accepted at the site after October 1, 1989.
 The CD also outlined landfill closure requirements.